 Taking a sensible approach and still gaining smart city benefits

-The planning and deployment of smart city projects can be overwhelming for some who hold decision-maker roles within cities — making them wary of diving into technology infested waters.
+The planning and deployment of smart city IoT projects can be overwhelming for some who hold decision-maker roles within cities — making them wary of diving into technology infested waters.
 Also, many municipalities aren’t within reach of the funding to completely upgrade cities with smart technology.
 But it’s OK — and in some cases more successful — to start out small.

-Planning smart city projects can be analogous to a common strategy for winning a baseball game.
+Planning smart city IoT projects can be analogous to a common strategy for winning a baseball game.
 Sometimes the projects that find the most success are merely base hits and not necessarily home runs.
-Cradlepoint delivers LTE edge solutions for always-on network connectivity to help cities improve upon specific targeted smart city use cases — or create new opportunities that didn’t exist before.
+Cradlepoint delivers LTE and 5G edge solutions for always-on network IoT connectivity to help cities improve upon specific targeted smart city use cases — or create new opportunities that didn’t exist before.
 Taking a case-by-case strategy when it comes to smart city initiatives can help deliver a more capable, economical, and productive city in the long run.

 Case-by-Case Smart City Deployments